-Then the major change occurred by late 1970’s when the concept of mini and micrografts came into picture and grafts were then preferably extracted through strip method.
+Then the major change occurred by the late 1970s when the concept of mini and micrografts came into the picture and grafts were then preferably extracted through the strip method.
 FUE is a relatively newer technique on the block.
-It came into picture around 2007.
+It came into the picture around 2007.

-So broadly you have two techniques FUT & FUE, FUE is further rebranded with many fancy names like DHT, DHI, DSFT etc. FUE and FUT, both have their own indications, advantages and limitations.
+So broadly you have two techniques FUT & FUE, FUE is further rebranded with many fancy names like DHT, DHI, DSFT, etc. FUE and FUT, both have their own indications, advantages, and limitations.

-Further visibility of scar can be reduced by transplanting some hair grafts on the scar or by camouflage techniques like SMP (Scalp micropigmentation).
+Further visibility of the scar can be reduced by transplanting some hair grafts on the scar or by camouflage techniques like SMP (Scalp micropigmentation).
 Healing is very fast.
-The patient can shampoo his head after 4th day of the surgery and he can go back to his work place on the very next day of the surgery as we do not shave off the complete scalp.
+The patient can shampoo his head after 4th day of the surgery and he can go back to his workplace on the very next day of the surgery as we do not shave off the complete scalp.

-The main reason behind these false accusations is that most of the surgeons and clinics offering hair transplant lack the appropriate surgical skills and training required to perform a FUT surgery.
-And hence the favoured bias towards FUE, claiming it to be the most advanced technique available.
+The main reason behind these false accusations is that most of the surgeons and clinics offering hair transplants lack the appropriate surgical skills and training required to perform a FUT surgery.
+And hence the favored bias towards FUE, claiming it to be the most advanced technique available.

 Let’s debunk some myths revolving around FUT in the hair transplant market.